Eyres Monsell: History

 The late 1940s saw an urgent need for new housing.
-The late 1940s and 1950s saw a large increase in housing being built across Leicester, including 2,500 new houses built between 1946-1959 in Eyres Monsell, which was being built south and adjacent to the earlier built Saffron Lane Estate.
+The late 1940s and 1950s saw a large increase in housing being built across Leicester, including 2,500 new houses built between 1946 and 1959 in Eyres Monsell, which was being built south and adjacent to the earlier built Saffron Lane Estate.
 A mixture of brick and concrete houses were built, and tenants were given the option between a green or brown front door.
 Grey concrete walls were painted cream.

 The land Eyres Monsell sits on was purchased in 1950, for the sum of £40,500, from councillor Bolton Eyres-Monsell (after whom the area is named) in a compulsory purchase order by Leicester City Council.
-Previously the land was largely rural which allowed the Council to avoid building tower blocks, and instead focus on open-plan development and greener spaces.
+Previously the land was largely rural which allowed the council to avoid building tower blocks, and instead focus on open-plan development and greener spaces.
 Eyres Monsell would become Leicester's second largest estate built after World War II.